rebane2001/lyra.horse-blog/blog/content/posts/2024-04-stealing-telegram/index.md

 </div>
 </div>

-So that's why I couldn't find the keywords!
+So that's why I couldn't find the keywords earlier!
 The list of domains this trick works with is sent to you by the Telegram server and stored in the config under the `url_auth_domains`[^2] key.
 You can see the list of domains currently provided in the locals above.

-Once you click on a link with a matching domain your client sends the link to Telegram's servers and if everything looks alright your client will get a cute little temporary URL with the tokens and everything appended.
-For those playing along at home, we send a `messages_requestUrlAuth` with only the `url` set[^3] and hope to get back a `urlAuthResultAccepted` with the new `url` inside.
+Once you click on a link with a matching domain, your client will send it to Telegram's servers and if everything looks alright you'll get back a cute little temporary URL with the tokens and everything appended.
+For those playing along at home, we send a `messages_requestUrlAuth` with just the `url` set[^3], and hope to get back a `urlAuthResultAccepted` with the new `url` inside.

-Having figured out how the thing works, and armed with the list of domains, I began looking for ways to break it.
-It seems like the entire initial URL gets preserved, including the path, query parameters, and hash fragment, with the exception of the scheme being forced to https.
+Having figured out how the thing works, and armed with a list of domains, I began looking for a way to break it.
+It seems like the entire initial URL gets preserved, including the path, query parameters, and the hash fragment, with the exception of the scheme being forced to https.

 For example:
 - `http://web.​telegram.org/` becomes `https://web.​telegram.org/​#tgWebAuthToken=...`
 - `https://z.t.me/​pony` becomes `https://z.t.me/pony​?tgWebAuth=1​#tgWebAuthToken=...`
 - `https://k.t.me/​#po=ny` becomes `https://k.t.me/​?tgWebAuth=1​#po=ny​&tgWebAuthToken=...`